Loftus, North Yorkshire: Anglo-Saxon royal burial site

-Ironstone and Westfield House

-Victorian era Loftus was dominated by the ironstone mining industry and many inhabitants that live in Loftus can trace lineage back to ironstone miners.
-Westfield House in Duncan Place is one of the largest private properties in Loftus.
-It was built in 1871 by the Pease family, who owned ironstone mines in the locality, for the then mine manager, Thomas Moore.
-It was also owned by the manager of Boulby potash mine from the 1920s, for a while it was also council offices.

 Oddfellows Hall

-The Oddfellows Hall, in Loftus, was built in 1874 as the offices and meeting place of the local Oddfellows society.
+The Oddfellows Hall, in Loftus, was built in 1874, as the offices and meeting place of the local Oddfellows society.
 Oddfellows were friendly or mutual societies, set up and organised by people from different guilds representing various trades.
 Other societies existed for single trades, but when there were not enough people from one trade, especially in smaller towns, societies would be formed from an "odd" mixture of people, so giving the name "Oddfellows".
 The Loftus Oddfellows would raise money for their members.
 The Oddfellows Hall was unused from the early 1990s.
-Tees Valley Housing Association have now taken over ownership of the building and converted it from a large meeting hall into eight self-contained flats.
+Tees Valley Housing Association has now taken over ownership of the building and converted it from a large meeting hall into eight self-contained flats.

 Climate

 Loftus has an oceanic climate (Köppen: Cfb).

 Religion and education

 The two main churches in the town are St Leonard's (Church of England), and St Joseph and St Cuthbert (Roman Catholic).
+The former United Reformed Church building is now an arts studio and venue.

-There are three primary schools: St.Joseph's RCVA Primary School, Handale Primary School, and Hummersea).
+There are three primary schools: St.Joseph's RCVA Primary School, Handale Primary School, and Hummersea.